Yersinia enterocolitica: Signs and symptoms

 The portal of entry is the gastrointestinal tract.
 The organism is acquired usually by insufficiently cooked pork or contaminated water, meat, or milk.
-In recent years Y. enterocolitica has increasingly been causing smaller outbreaks via Ready-To-Eat (RTE) vegetables.
-Acute Y. enterocolitica infections usually lead to mild self-limiting enterocolitis or terminal ileitis and adenitis in humans.
-Symptoms may include watery or bloody diarrhea and fever, resembling appendicitis or salmonellosis or shigellosis.
+In recent years Y. enterocolitica has increasingly been causing smaller outbreaks via ready-to-eat (RTE) vegetables.
+Acute Y. enterocolitica infections usually lead to mild, self-limiting enterocolitis or terminal ileitis and adenitis in humans.
+Yersiniosis symptoms may include watery or bloody diarrhea and fever, resembling appendicitis, salmonellosis, or shigellosis.
 After oral uptake, Yersinia species replicate in the terminal ileum and invade Peyer's patches.
-From here they can disseminate further to mesenteric lymph nodes causing lymphadenopathy.
+From here, they can disseminate further to mesenteric lymph nodes causing lymphadenopathy.
 This condition can be confused with appendicitis, so is called pseudoappendicitis.
 In immunosuppressed individuals, they can disseminate from the gut to the liver and spleen and form abscesses.
 Because Yersinia species are siderophilic (iron-loving) bacteria, people with hereditary hemochromatosis (a disease resulting in high body iron levels) are more susceptible to infection with Yersinia (and other siderophilic bacteria).
 In fact, the most common contaminant of stored blood is Y. enterocolitica.
-See yersiniosis for further details.

 Treatment

 Yersiniosis is usually self-limiting and does not require treatment.
 For sepsis or severe focal infections, especially if associated with immunosuppression, the recommended regimen includes doxycycline in combination with an aminoglycoside.
 Other antibiotics active against Y. enterocolitica include trimethoprim-sulfamethoxasole, fluoroquinolones, ceftriaxone, and chloramphenicol.
-Y. enterocolitica is usually resistant to penicillin G, ampicillin, and cefalotin due to beta-lactamase production, but multi-drug resistant strains have been reported in Europe.
+Y. enterocolitica is usually resistant to penicillin G, ampicillin, and cefalotin due to beta-lactamase production, but multidrug resistant strains have been reported in Europe.

 Prognosis

 Y. enterocolitica infections are sometimes followed by chronic inflammatory diseases such as arthritis, erythema nodosum, and reactive arthritis.
 This is most likely because of some immune-mediated mechanism.

-Y. enterocolitica seems to be associated with autoimmune Graves-Basedow thyroiditis.
+Y. enterocolitica seems to be associated with autoimmune Graves–Basedow thyroiditis.

-Whilst indirect evidence exists, direct causative evidence is limited.
+Although indirect evidence exists, direct causative evidence is limited.

-Y. enterocolitica is probably not a major cause of this disease, but may contribute to the development of thyroid autoimmunity arising for other reasons in genetically susceptible individuals.
+Y. enterocolitica is probably not a major cause of this disease, but it may contribute to the development of thyroid autoimmunity arising for other reasons in genetically susceptible individuals.

-Y. enterocolitica infection has also been suggested to be not the cause of autoimmune thyroid disease, but rather an associated condition, with both sharing a common inherited susceptibility.
+Y. enterocolitica infection has also been suggested to not be the cause of autoimmune thyroid disease, but rather an associated condition, with both sharing a common inherited susceptibility.

-More recently, the role for Y. enterocolitica has been disputed.
+More recently, the role of Y. enterocolitica has been disputed.